cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The Reality of (a0,k)

 The intent of parameters $(a0, k)$ has not been realized.
 The graph of k-effective shows that increasing $k$ from 150 to 500 did not result in a proportional increase to decentralization.
-The k parameter is currently $500 / 41 = 12.2$ times larger than the effective decentralization k-effective.
-In epoch 333  46% of all stake was controlled by non-exchange multi-pool operators.
+The k parameter is currently $500 / 35 = 14.29$ times larger than the effective decentralization k-effective.

 Another important determinant of the ability for small pools to compete with larger pools is the mandatory minimum fee (minFee parameter) which is currently 340₳.
 This minimum fee is a higher percentage of the total rewards for a small pool compared to a larger pool.
-It means that delegator yields for a small pool will not exceed 4.0% until the pool has at least 10.0% saturation (currently ~6.8M₳).
+It means that delegator yields will not exceed 95% of a saturated pool delegator yields until the pool has at least 15.0% saturation.
 This is a significant barrier to entry for small pools.

 Billions of ADA is currently staked in pools with nearly 0 pledge and extremely high leverage.
 Also, a billion ADA is currently pledged in nearly saturated private pools closed to community delegation.
 There are very few public pools accepting community delegation with pledge amounts between 5M₳ and 60M₳ and the vast majority of public pools have less than 1M₳ pledge.
 The following bubble chart shows the distribution of stake as a function of group leverage on a log(Stake) vs log(Leverage) scale.
 The current pledge incentive mechanism only becomes relevant in a small segment of this chart below a leverage of 10 and above a pledge amount of 10M₳.
 The Single Pool Operator Alliance (SPA) is a collective of ~2200 individual pools and pool operators with a collective stake of 5B₳ at an average leverage factor of only 22.